How to Make a Painted Jute Rug: Easy DIY Checkerboard Design

 Ooh!
 I like it here too!

-The checkerboard jute rug laying in front of the cooktop.
+The painted checkerboard jute rug laying in front of the cooktop.

 It looks great on top of the wood floor.

-A white checkerboard pattern painted onto a jute rug.
+A white painted checkerboard pattern on a jute rug.

 Last, I’ve always wanted a rug for the garage door entrance.
 This runner is a perfect size and the checkerboard pattern of the rug is a nice addition.